top of page

 OPTION 2 IS JOINING A MEDICARE ADVANTAGE PLAN

-Medicare Advantage Plans market their plans to Medicare Beneficiaries and often try to incentivize their plans by including what they call Dental, Vision, and Hearing Benefits or by offering a few plans that will actually rebate you part of your Monthly Part B Deductible each month.
+And often try to incentivize their plans by including what they call Dental, Vision, and Hearing Benefits, or by offering a few plans that rebate a portion of your Monthly Part B Deductible each month.
 These companies are very good at making things sound unbelievably good.
 More often than not, when you really break down the benefits of these added services, they typically are not the complete healthcare plans that most people believe them to be.
-Just be sure to read both the full Summary Of Benefits Section on every Medicare Advantage plan that catches your eye, along with the Explanation of Benefits.
-This is where you will find that what is advertised as a $2000 Dental Benefit is A) Limited and B) it is only $500 per Quarter and none of your unused amounts roll over to the next quarter.
+Just be sure to read both the full Summary of Benefits Section on every Medicare Advantage plan that catches your eye, along with the Explanation of Benefits.
+This is where you will find that what is advertised as a $2000 Dental Benefit is: A) Limited, and B) only $500 per quarter, with none of your unused amounts rolling over to the next quarter.

 OPTION 3 IS ORIGINAL MEDICARE WITH A MEDICARE SUPPLEMENT/MEDIGAP PLAN